VidyaBipin/imgui-c--c/docs/ImGuiFileDialog.md

 ImGuiFontStudio uses ImGuiFileDialog!
 Check it out.

+### Overriding ImGuiFileDialog :

+You can also override it to draw differently or to add/remove widgets.

+Take a look at the example application where I show how to use it to display a read-only checkbox.

+see the 'CustomDrawReadOnlyCheckBoxFileDialog' class.

 </blockquote></details>

 <details open><summary><h2>Tune the validations button group :</h2></summary><blockquote>

 You can specify :
 - the width of "ok" and "cancel" buttons, by the set the defines "okButtonWidth" and "cancelButtonWidth"
 - the alignement of the button group (left, right, middle, etc..) by set the define "okCancelButtonAlignement"
 - if you want to have the ok button on the left and cancel button on the right or inverted by set the define "invertOkAndCancelButtons"

 just see theses defines in the config file
 ```cpp
 //Validation buttons
 //#define okButtonString " OK"